GhosanandaW/worldpopulation/README.md

 # World Population
-Data for a dashboard explaining the current state of world population, growth, and demographic and analysis on it change trend.
+Data for a narrative visualization and dashboard explaining the current state of world population, growth, and demographic and analysis on it change trend.

 The data has been manipulated with logic as follows:
 1. WPP2022_GEN_F01_DEMOGRAPHIC_INDICATORS_COMPACT_REV1_manipulated is the data source providing the country names, crude birth rate, crude death rate, and growth percentage information.
 The manipulation on this data includes:
    1. Deleted UN logo and header (not directly pertaining to the data).
    2. Deleted cascaded header to result in Tableau compatible data source.